This is your Captain speaking…

 A student may do a good job of how to push, pull, and turn knobs but might lack the knowledge on why and what makes the airplane do what it does.
 If a pilot makes the airplane do what it’s supposed to do, then why is it important to know more?

 I vividly recall my first revelation on the importance for learning the how and the why.
-I arrived at the local airport having already envisioned myself flying that cute little Cessna 150 (C150).
-I was really excited meeting my flight instructor for the first time.
+I arrived at the local airport having already envisioned myself flying that cute little Cessna 150 (C150) and was really excited meeting my flight instructor for the first time.
 We were going to plan expectations, go over the syllabus, and review study materials.

 Shortly after earning my private pilot license, I was looking forward to experiencing the freedom of this new earned privilege.
 I rented an airplane from the flight school, did a through preflight and taxied to the run-up area.